SamHowie/async/README.md

 Takes a value and converts it into a promise.

+#### Arguments

+* value - Value to be converted.

 If value is a promise, the promise is simply returned.
 If value is a function, the function is executed and the result is converted.

 Note: Asynchronous functions are not supported.
 If you want to promisfy an asynchronous function written in nodejs callback style please use promisifyNode

     // Promisify a string.
     async.promisify("peanut butter")
     .then(function(result) {
         console.log(result); // Peanut Butter
     });

     // Promisify an object.
     async.promisify({spread: "vegemite"})
     .then(function(result) {
         console.log(result.spread); // vegemite
     });

     // Promisify a function.
     async.promisify(function(){return "Honey"})
     .then(function(result) {